Dimitri Rozhdestvensky

 Rozhdestvensky graduated in 1894 and went to study at St. Petersburg.
-He worked in Giessen with Paul Drude from 1901 to 1903 before returning to St Petersburg.
+He worked in Giessen with Paul Drude from 1901 to 1903 before returning to St. Petersburg.
 He was involved in establishing optics research.
 He received a Mendeleev Medal in 1912.
 He became a professor of physics in 1916.
-He developed establish theories to explain atomic spectra.
-He is buried amongst the among the Literatorskie Mostki at the Volkovo Cemetery.
+He developed theories to explain atomic spectra.
+He is buried in the Literatorskie mostki (writers' footways) section of the Volkovo Cemetery in St. Petersburg.